lens-corp/monday-vox/README.md

   ngrok http 5000
   ```
 2. Replace '6024' in line 230 of components/mainPage.jsx with first 4 characters of the url mentioned in front of Forwarding of ngrok.

+## Acknowledgment
+1. Thanks to openai for Whisper and GPT-3.5 Turbo